DENVER FELLOW RESIDENCY: 2022-2023

 Relay graduate students begin coursework the summer before the school year begins.
 Once the school year starts, graduate students attend class sessions one evening and one afternoon per week.
 Classes are mostly online, however, Relay faculty may hold class in-person as well when it is safe to do so.
 Fellow Residents will engage in intensive training through coursework and deliberate practice with a gradual on-ramp into teaching.
 Denver Fellow Residents will be eligible for licensure in one of the following endorsement areas: Elementary Education (K-6) or Secondary Math (7-12).
 All Relay Denver residents who apply for their teaching license will also receive the Culturally Linguistically Diverse Education endorsement.

 During their first year, Fellow Residents build strong relationships with a cohort of students and leverage those relationships to increase student engagement and achievement.
 They build individualized lesson plans using provided curriculum and plan activities that help to fill in academic gaps and support grade level instruction.
 Fellow Residents work with small groups of students.
 They receive program-wide professional development as well as targeted individual coaching and development.
 During the second year, graduate students become teachers and lead their own classroom and continue to complete coursework with Relay.
 They continue to receive observations and feedback from Relay faculty.

 - A bachelor’s degree from a regionally accredited institution of higher education

-- Cumulative undergraduate (or Masters, JD, PhD, if applicable) grade point average of 3.0 or higher on a 4.0 scale (applicants with a G.P.A. between 2.75 and 3.0 may be considered for admission by submitting an additional letter of recommendation that explains their qualifications for admission to Relay)
+- Cumulative undergraduate (or Masters, JD, PhD, if applicable) grade point average of 2.5 or higher on a 4.0 scale

 - Robust content knowledge, as demonstrated by one of the following: